-"Why are there so few youth and young adults now in this congregation?
-What can we do?"
-This is a familiar plaint in many congregations and echoed in their denominations' national offices.
+RS-672: Tackling the Issue: Retaining Young People in Faith Communities plaint in many congregations and echoed in their denominations' national offices.
 Recently there have been many articles and books on the spiritual culture(s) of young people, what they seek, where they look, and what might keep them within their church's folds.
 Denominational offices are continually trying various programs and ways of reaching and keeping their young people.
 Students will be asked to discuss course reading on line, and write a final paper applicable to their individual experiences or their congregational programs for those under thirty.
-(Winter/Spring 2017)
+(Spring 2017)